 Submit a copyright takedown notice

 If your copyright-protected work was posted on YouTube without authorization, you may submit a copyright infringement notification.
 Be sure to consider whether fair use, fair dealing, or a similar exception to copyright applies before you submit.
-These requests should only be sent in by the copyright owner or an agent authorized to act on the owner’s behalf.
+These requests should be sent by the copyright owner or an agent authorized to act on the owner’s behalf.

 Do not make false claims.
 Misuse of this process may result in the suspension of your account or other legal consequences.